 We now turn to the determinants of corporate performance.
-The period of analysis is 2000-2003.3 As the severe, full-blown financial crisis unraveled at the beginning of 2002 may have affected the behavior and performance of firms, the sample was broken down to run separate cross-section regressions for the whole period, and for the 2000-2001 and 2002-2003 subperiods.
+The period of analysis is 2000-2003.
+As the severe, full-blown financial crisis unraveled at the beginning of 2002 may have affected the behavior and performance of firms, the sample was broken down to run separate cross-section regressions for the whole period, and for the 2000-2001 and 2002-2003 subperiods.

 We follow previous studies by taking the return on assets (henceforth, ROA) and Tobin's q as indicators of performance.
 The return on assets is an accounting measure of profitability and efficiency, while Tobin's q captures market expectations about future earnings.
-Even though one would expect some correlation between them, this may not be always the case - as a matter of fact, the simple correlation in our sample is positive but not significant.
-Furthermore, the implications are radically different in each case: while the ROA-corporate governance link reflects a tangible, balance-sheet effect, the q-corporate governance.
+Even though one would expect some correlation between them, this may not be always the case -as a matter of fact, the simple correlation in our sample is positive but not significant.
+Furthermore, the implications are radically different in each case: while the ROA-corporate governance link reflects a tangible, balance-sheet effect, the q-corporate governance nexus has more to do with market perceptions about the value of corporate governance.
 In light of the absence of a primary capital market in Argentina, firms are to a great extent unable to capitalize their governance quality, but may be encourage to upgrade it as long as a direct effect on accounting profitability exists.
 In line with the arguments offered in Section 1, the key explanatory variables are the TDI (with a positive expected sign), the cash flow rights (positive), the control rights of the largest shareholder (negative), and the control-to-cash flow ratio (negative).